Chapter 16 : Dreams Don't Come Easy, Darling

 "So why'd you do it?"
 Bea let the question slide off her tongue.
 How had she become his impossible choice?

 Scorpius' breathing turned halting like a laugh.
 "You must think I love Anjali.
 And I do.
 But..."
 He paused here and when he spoke again, he was much softer.
 "We want different things.
-She's — she's boxed in by her family; it's not her fault.
+She's—she's boxed in by her family; it's not her fault.
 But I thought she'd understand."
-Bea wondered if he was just talking to himself at this point.
+He was talking to himself at this point.
 "She's right, I had to choose.
-But I wish — I wish — "
+But I wish—I wish—"

 They certainly never barged into Hooch's office and tried to petrify her.